The Methow Housing Trust develops and preserves affordable, quality housing for residents of the Methow Valley.

 Danica became a part of the Methow Valley community in 2000.
 Her background is on non-profit administration, conservation biology, environmental education and community trail development.
 Prior to joining MHT, she has worked for Methow Trails, Methow Conservancy, Brainerd Foundation, Teton Science School and National Audubon Society.
 She earned a BA in Geology at Whitman College (1994) and an MS in Biology at UW (1999).
 Since moving to the Methow, Danica has added two kids (Payten and Ben) to the world, and loves to hike, bike and ski with them.
 She also designed and built 5 small and affordable homes for her family prior to applying that interest to community housing needs.

 Callie was born and raised in the Methow Valley and raised her three now grown sons (Riley, Emmett & Meritt) here as well.
 Her long history in the community has connected her to the land and the people who live and work here.
 She has a background in advertising with Methow Valley News, community involvement as president of the Public School Funding Alliance board and in the construction industry coordinating electrical service installations with Okanogan County Electric Co-op.
 She recently became a licensed Real Estate Broker with Blue Sky Realty in Winthrop.
-Callie joined the Methow Housing Trust team in June of 2019 and works part-time as Associate Director.
+Callie joined the Methow Housing Trust team in June of 2019 and works part-time as Development Director.
 She’s excited to contribute in a meaningful way to the community she loves.

 Erika Krumpelman joined the Methow Housing Trust team in 2018.
 She works part-time as the Stewardship Director, helping homebuyers through the process of purchasing a home and provides post-purchase support to homeowners.
 Before moving to the Methow in 2016, Erika was a high school English teacher in the Spokane Valley.
 She has a B.A. in English from Gonzaga University.
 Erika is a wife, mother, and grandmother who loves to bike, hike, ski, garden, or anything else that gets her outside in the beautiful Methow Valley.